samuel-book/samuel_shap_paper_1/introduction/intro.md

 <img src="./images/15a_actual_vs_modelled_subgroup_violin.jpg" width="600">

 *A comparison of between-hospital range of thrombolysis use for subgroups of observed (top) or the 10k patient cohort (bottom).
 The observed patients are the actual thrombolysis use at each hospital for subgroups of their own patients.
-The predicted 10k patient subgroups are the same patients for every hopsital.*
+The predicted 10k patient subgroups are the same patients for every hospital.*

 ### How much of the variation in thrombolysis use (for patients arriving within 4 hours of known stroke onset) can be explained by the hospital SHAP value?